saproto/saproto/README.md

 ## Running with Docker

 This repository can be run through Docker by using `docker compose`.
-This is still a work in progress, but for now the website can be run locally using the instructions below.
-Be aware that as a Windows user you need to have either Windows Educational or Pro installed, because Docker uses Hyper-V.
+The website can be run locally using the instructions below.
+Be aware that as a Windows user you need to have either **Windows Educational or Pro** installed, because Docker uses the Hyper-V engine.

+On Windows, Docker can also run using WSL 2.
+However, this is not recommended as the local server becomes very slow.
+On a new installation of Docker Desktop go to Settings>General and disable the option "Use the WSL 2 based engine".

 For more information on installing and using Docker check out their documentation at [docs.docker.com](https://docs.docker.com).

+### Setup
 After cloning the repository and installing Docker the following instructions can be run in the terminal in the source folder of the project.

-### Setup

 ##### Configuration
 Copy and rename `.env.docker.example` to `.env`.